 Mind the children: on the move in Europe

 Thousands of children disappear without a trace in Europe every year.
-Mind the Children - on the move in Europe supports Lost in Europe in cross-border research into disappearances of migrant children and Defense for Children-ECPAT Netherlands in raising awareness of this problem, with funding from the Dutch Postcode Lottery.
+Mind the Children - on the move in Europe supports Lost in Europe in cross-border research into disappearances of migrant children and Defence for Children-ECPAT Netherlands in raising awareness of this problem, with funding from the Dutch Postcode Lottery.
 Free Press Unlimited provides a safe working environment for the investigative journalists.

 At the start of 2016, Europol Chief of Staff Brian Donald stated that in Europe at least 10,000 refugee children are missing.
 Who are these children and what happened to them?
 What is certain is that some of these children fall into the hands of criminal networks and human traffickers.
 We just do not know how many.